hexabc/pool-ctrl/README.md

     ```console
     git clone https://github.com/hexabc/pool-ctrl
     ```
+8. Install npm modules.
+Since Sequent Microsystems packages in steps 5 and 6 were installed locally and references in package.json are specified as symbolic links, pass --install-links parameter:
+    ```console
+    cd pool-ctrl
+    npm install --install-links
+    ```
-8. Generate a hashed password to protect the dashboard and the editor web applications:
+9. Generate a hashed password to protect the dashboard and the editor web applications:
     ```console
     node-red admin hash-pw
     ```